hsherrod2019/Week4RepoReal/README.md

 1. Contact
 2. Contributing
 3. What is an R Package?
-4. How to make an R Package for Beginners
+4. Key Points of an R Package
 5. My R Package
 6. Installation
 7. Roadmap